munificent/craftinginterpreters/book/functions.md

 ### Interpreting function declarations

 We'll come back and refine LoxFunction soon, but that's enough to get started.
-Over in the interpreter, we add a field to track the global environment:

-^code global-environment (1 before, 1 after)

-The `environment` field changes as we enter and exit local scopes.
-It tracks the *current* environment.
-The new `globals` field holds a fixed reference to the outermost global environment.

 Now we can visit a function declaration:

 ^code visit-function